 ABOUT the ReWild Yourself Community Hubs

 The ReWild Yourself Community Hubs aim to increase access to Nature, local biodiversity and community wellbeing, starting in three different UK cities in 2025 – 2026.
-Each of the Hubs features a 1000sq m pocket forest co-designed with SUGi and a Nature connection programme co-created with The Natural Academy, as well as local partners and the community.
+Each of the Hubs features a 1000sq m ERANDA Forest designed by SUGi and a ReWild Yourself Community Programme for Nature connection co-created with The Natural Academy, as well as local partners and the community.
 Beyond the programme, the Hubs are a welcoming space for the community to gather, reflect, play and enjoy.

 ERANDA Forests

-Each biodiverse, native, climate-resilient pocket forest co-created with SUGi, our forest partner, utilises the Miyawaki method, a way of planting saplings that has successfully resulted in fast growth and high survival rates in hundreds of forests all over the world.Â
+Each biodiverse, native, climate-resilient ERANDA Forest designed by SUGi, our forest partner, will utilise the Miyawaki method, a way of planting saplings that has successfully resulted in fast growth and high survival rates in SUGi’s hundreds of Pocket Forests all over the world.Â

-Each hub will run a series of Nature connection workshops co-designed with our expert partner facilitator Natural Academy, local organisations and groups.
+Each Hub will run a ReWild Yourself Community Programme of Nature connection workshops co-designed with our expert partner facilitator Natural Academy, local organisations and groups.
 Inviting people from the local community to join a 4-month programme, led by accredited, trained locals, the hubs will host the delivery of over 200 sessions over the course of 3 years, with cohorts from the local community.Â

 Programme Evaluation